graphs4value/refinery/subprojects/docs/versioned_docs/version-0.1.2/develop/java.md

 ## Working with Maven {#maven}

-You may also develop applications based on Refiney using [Apache Maven](https://maven.apache.org/) as the build system.
+You may also develop applications based on Refinery using [Apache Maven](https://maven.apache.org/) as the build system.
 Although we don't provide a Maven plugin for simplified configuration, you can still use our [platform](https://docs.gradle.org/current/userguide/platforms.html#sub:using-platform-to-control-transitive-deps) (Maven BOM) to lock the versions of Refinery and its dependencies to tested versions.

+You should add the following configuration to your `pom.xml` file.
+If you use multi-module projects, we recommend that you add this to your parent POM.

 ```xml title="pom.xml"
 <project>